kodecocodes/SC_JoshSteele/For Instructor/Contacts-01-MakeShowPick/README.md

 `import ContactsUI`

 The first step in doing this is to convert that information to a CNContact object.
-Let's make an extension on the `Friend` class, and declare the computed property `contactValue` which will build the `CNContact` object from the information in the `Friend` struct.
+Let's make an extension on the `Friend` struct, and declare the computed property `contactValue` which will build the `CNContact` object from the information in the `Friend` struct.

 Declare the CNContact var, and start off by making a CNMutableContact object - this will let us populate the fields for the contact.